kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

 For part of his career, my Dad was responsible for transport at the Steel Works (trains and trucks carrying large cargoes of iron and steel around the site).

-In this incident, some consultants had been brought in to design and lay a new road for transporting the huge 100 tonne fully-laden, steel slab carriers between plants.
+In this incident, some consultants had been brought in to design and lay a new road for transporting the huge 100 tonne payload, steel slab carriers between plants.
 And just a week after the new road was put to use, it had already started to _fluidise_ (ie. the vast weight of the loaded trucks was causing the foundations of the road to move).

 ![A Slab Carrier](/assets/slab-carrier.jpg)